TeamSPWK/spwk-agtech-task/documents/Task_Details.md

     - It has large range of observations and actions
     - Depends on your method, these information may not sufficient to solve the problem
     - You can create a wrapper environment to generate additional information
-    - If you are familiar with some frameworks(like gym, etc.), you can use given environment as a library and create wrapper environment inherits framework you want to use
+    - If you are familiar with some libraries(like gym, etc.), you can use given environment as a library and create wrapper environment inherits framework you want to use
     - If you create a wrapper environment, you have to submit that as well

 <h3>Methods of PCSE-v0</h3>